MostafaRamzySayedAhmed/Shoot/README.md

 # Shoot
-It's a Responsive Sports News App
+It's a Responsive Sports News App.

 # The Features
 * The Responsive, Simple & Classic Design.